PatrickKyei/exception/_posts/2022-05-11-how-to-ensure-you-are-constantly-improving.md

 ## Motivation

 Why do you desire what you desire?
 You will be more motivated to develop your talents and attain your objectives if you can answer this question clearly.
-Your bad day should motivate you to work better days.
+Your bad day should motivate you to work for better days.

 ## Analyze your mistakes